 There are other characteristics of the polygons we insist on to avoid pathological or degenerate cases.
 Not only do we have no degenerate edges, but we also insist on every polygon having at least 3 edges.
 This, together with the other requirements, guarantees that every polygon has a well-defined interior and a well-defined exterior.

 It is likely that all of these conditions are met in our data, because Sim uses the land that is produced by the BuildSimLand module of Simulator, and it is responsible for guaranteeing that.
-These very rigid requirements are not met in most data that we’ve seen..
+These very rigid requirements are not met in most data that we’ve seen.
 By far, the best one is the backbone of our data, GSHHS ([GSHHS]).
 To our knowledge GSHHS data satisfies the requirements for our data.
 Most land data seems to be used primarily for display, and the nesting of polygons is not required for that.
 In contrast, we are using this to determine whether a given LatLng is on land or in water and when a closed path crosses from one to the other.
 To answer these questions, one needs the conditions laid out in this section.

 Land Storage and Truncation of Polygons